VitaliyMinenko/CryptoCourses/readme.md

 url: http://localhost:3000/api/v1/
 ```

-After we can start tests by next command.
+After that we can start tests by next command.

 ```
 php vendor/bin/codecept run api